 1.)
-Place gluten free Bob’s Red Mill Old Fashioned Oats in a blender or food processor.
+Place 2 cups of gluten free Bob’s Red Mill Old Fashioned Oats in a blender or food processor.
 You could also use the Bob’s Red Mill Gluten Free Oat Flour for this recipe, measuring 2 cups.

 2.)
-In a large bowl whish together pumpkin, unsweetened apple sauce, maple syrup, and vanilla.
+In a large bowl whisk together pumpkin, unsweetened apple sauce, maple syrup, and vanilla.

 3) Whisk together eggs, and milk of choice.

 4.)
 Add eggs and milk mixture to the the pumpkin mixture and whisk together.